KanlayakornYeenang/KanlayakornYeenang/README.md

 Here are a few projects I have worked on:

-1. **IT Food Hub**: IT Food Hub is a web application designed for people within the Faculty of Information Technology.
+1. **IT Food Hub**: IT Food Hub is a web, is design for people within the Faculty of Information Technology.
 It allows users to order meals from the cafeteria conveniently.
    - Repository: [Link to the repository](https://github.com/KanlayakornYeenang/IT-Food-Hub)
    - Technologies used: Vue.js, Vuetify, Express, Socket.io, MySQL